mikics/gsoc-jupyterbook/submission.md

 inside `MixedElement`, solved by [PR #2347](https://github.com/FEniCS/dolfinx/pull/2347).

-When dealing with these issues, it was particularly important to not get frustrated, and to build a strong communications with my mentors.
+When dealing with these issues, it was particularly important to not get frustrated, and to have built a strong communication with my mentors.
 Therefore, my suggestions for new GSoC contributors are: 1) do not work on an issue if you are too much tired, rather take some time off and try again after few hours or the next day, and 2) ask for help if you are running out of ideas!